jpskycak/wedding/docs/source/event.rst

 \

 * **Dress code?** Formal Indian or Western attire, whichever you prefer.
 Bright colors are encouraged!

-And some supplemental details:

-* **Registry?** Your presence is the only gift we need :D But if you want to gift us something, cash/check is preferred (please no physical items).
 \

 * **Food?** Indian & Western fusion buffet, mostly vegetarian.
+\

+* **Registry?** Your presence is the only gift we need :D But if you want to gift us something, cash/check is preferred (please no physical items).

 Questions?
 Feel free to email sgkulkarni02@gmail.com or jpskycak@gmail.com.